LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 To get started, navigate to the directory with your copy of the starter code.
 Open ``index.html`` with Firefox to verify that your starter code is working.

-When you open ``index.html``, you should see the Launch Checklist form with a rectangle above it for the mission destination and a rectangle below it that simply says "Awaiting Information Before Launch".
+When you open ``index.html`` in the browser, you should see the Launch Checklist form with a rectangle above it for the mission destination and a rectangle below it that simply says "Awaiting Information Before Launch".

 .. figure:: figures/form-starting-point.png
    :alt: Image showing the form and the box stating that more information is needed before launch.